 - Sales tax on materials and supplies.

-- Permit or inspection fees (or portion thereof) required by your local building department for your overall project.
+- Permit or inspection fees (or portion thereof) are required by your local building department for your overall project.